triggermesh/bridges/docs/targets/sendgrid.md

 # SendGrid event target

-This event target integrates with SendGrid, using received Cloud Event messages to send emails.
+This event target integrates with SendGrid using received Cloud Event messages to send emails.

 ## Contents